 The timelines below are indicative only, and are subject to change at the Department of Jobs, Tourism, Science and Innovation's (the Department) discretion.
-Information regarding the closing date of the round will be published on the SmartyGrants portal in the event that the closing date changes.
+Information regarding the closing date of the round will be published on the Department website in the event that the closing date changes.

+Round Opens 9am (AWST)

+15 December 2023

+Round Closes 3pm (AWST)

+23 February 2023

+Assessment and notification of outcomes Within 6 weeks of round closing

+to applicants

-Round Opens 9am (AWST) 20 September 2023 Round Closes 3pm (AWST) 31 October 2023 Assessment and notification of outcomes to applicants Within 14 weeks of round closing Execution of Financial Assistance Agreement Within 30 days of notification of outcome Completion of activities and claim for payment submitted No later than 30 June 2024
+Execution of Financial Assistance Agreement Within 30 days of notification of outcome

+Completion of activities and claim for payment submitted No later than 30 June 2025